-There are five primary classes, five secondary classes and a post 16 provision making up 100 pupils in all.
+We have 5 primary classes and 6 secondary, one post 16 this year.
 The school has recently set up a partnership with Westminster Kingsway College in order to extend vocational opportunities for some of our students at post 16.

-Class groups across all of the provision are small, up to 10 in a class and teaching staff always have the support of at least two teaching assistant.
+Class groups across all the provision are small, up to 10 in a class and teaching staff always have the support of at least three teaching assistants.

-College Park prides itself in it's wide ranging and balanced curriculum, within which every pupil can achieve their best, but we also recognise that we cannot achieve this without the support and help from the families of the children in our care.
+College Park School prides itself on its wide-ranging and balanced curriculum, within which every pupil can achieve their best outcome, but we also recognise that we cannot achieve this without the support and help from the families of the children in our care.

 *Our latest prospectus is linked below- to be updated